OWASP/www-project-machine-learning-security-top-10/docs/ML06_2023-AI_Supply_Chain_Attacks.md

 Install to verify the authenticity and integrity of packages before installation.

-**Educate Developers:** Educate developers on the risks associated with Corrupted Packages Attacks and the importance of verifying packages before installation.
+**Educate Developers:** Educate developers on the risks associated with AI Suppy Chain Attacks and the importance of verifying packages before installation.

 ## Risk Factors